avi-rami/hw3-ecs162/README.md

 ## License

-This project is part of ECS 162 coursework.
+This project is licensed under the MIT License.

 # NYT Homepage Recreation